This job is sometimes referred to by alternative titles

 “I love standing back admiring a finished product and going ‘wow’ we did that.
 It’s those moments that keep me motivated in this job.

-To become a vehicle groomer/cleaner you need to have a full driver's licence.
+To become a vehicle groomer/cleaner you usually need to have a full, clean driver's licence, although some employers may accept a restricted licence.

 Vehicle groomers/cleaners need to be: